TerraTech-Team/TerraTechMap/README.md

 7. The project should now start running on your local host.
 You can access it by opening a web browser and going to the specified localhost address (usually http://localhost:portnumber).
 8. You can now interact with the web application on your local machine and test its functionality.

-## How to use our map

-Detailed instructions will be added after the end of the main stage of development :)

 ## Creators
 * **Frontend** — [Virtical](https://github.com/Virtical)